RaduNichita/website/README.md

     tags: ["docusaurus", "guide", "blog"]  # Tags for categorization
     ---
     ```

+    Note: the title may be omitted and you can use instead the markdown syntax for a header (#)

 1. Write your content in the markdown file
 1. (**Only for first-time contributors**) If this is your first time writing a blog post, you have to add yourself as an author in the `blog/authors.yml` file.
 At the end of the `blog/authors.yml` file, add a new entry using the following format: